softwareshinobi/softwareshinobi/readme.md

 So before I can blame everything on the tools and the stack and the dev environments...

-I'll first need to share my own tools and stacks and stuff.
+I'll first need to share my own tools and stacks and environment stuff.

 | Capability |  |
 |-------------------|--------|